ghjwp7/gearLegs/README.md

-spinboxLegs.py uses PyQt (Python Qt5 API) to set up a GUI window for inputting via spinboxes (see below) six parameters that control the shape of a leg, in this case an ovoid shape bounded by four arcs-of-circles.
+spinboxLegs.py uses PyQt (Python Qt5 API) to set up a GUI window for inputting via spinboxes (see below) six parameters that control the shape of a leg, in this case an oval shape bounded by four arcs-of-circles.
 Large upper and lower circles intersect to form a lens; small circles are created in the lens and tangent to it.